I have a question regarding:

 Full-time students below 25 years old are entitled to a $70 discount for our Beginner Sewing Class.
 When you register for our class, we will email you with instructions on how to claim your student discount.

-Our Beginner Sewing Class covers general sewing skills (e.g. sewing, using paper patterns) that are applied to make bags, pouches, and household items.
-If you are interested in sewing clothes, you may want to consider our Basic Apparel Class.
+Our Beginner Sewing Class focuses on general sewing skills that are applied to make bags and pouches.
+Our Beginner Sewing Class - Parenthood is Sew Fun focuses on general sewing skills that are applied to make a blend of bags and simple apparel.
+If you are interested in drafting clothes tailored to your body measurements, you may want to consider our Basic Apparel Class.

-For Singaporean citizens above 25 years old, you can use your SkillsFuture credit to pay for our Beginner Sewing Class.
+Currently, you cannot use your SkillsFuture credit to pay for this class.

 While our Basic Apparel Class is suitable for those without prior sewing experience, many of our students have found it helpful to take our Beginner Sewing Class first.
 Our Beginner Sewing Class focuses on the fundamentals of using a sewing machine, with the objective of allowing students to have a firm grasp of how to use a sewing machine to make basic bags, pouches, and household items on their own.
 The Beginner Sewing Class builds students' confidence in using a sewing machine through a series of progressively challenging projects.